 Once pick points are specified, there are a number of options that influence how objects are picked.

 Object ordering: When multiple objects are detected, object ordering determines the order in which they should be picked.

 Preferred pick point orientation: Pick points can have flexibility in how they are oriented.
 This flexibility can be used to favor pick orientations that are easier and faster to reach by the robot (e.g. less wrist motion).

-Minimum distance between robot flange and ROI: This allows limiting lateral deviations of the robot flange away from the bin walls, at the pick point.
+Minimum distance between robot flange and ROI: Limits the robot flange position such that it respects a minimum lateral distance from the bin walls, at the pick point.

 Temporarily avoid unpicked objects: This prevents repeatedly failing to pick the same object, and contributes to more consistent cycle times.

 In constrained picking scenarios like bin picking, it is important to prevent the robot tool from colliding with the bin or other obstacles.
 By modelling the robot tool and the obstacles in the picking area, Pickit is able to select pick points that prevent unwanted collisions.